-In a nutshell, the Systemic Data Ethics framework divides the field of data ethics into 12 structured domains.
+In a nutshell, the Systemic Data Ethics framework divides the field of tech ethics into 12 structured domains.
 These domains simplify strategy, help avoid blind-spots and diversity of what is required, and enable more effective delegation.

 Structured to enable classification and measurement

 The structure of the domains also provide a practical foundation for information classification and systemic diagnostics.
 Enabling research and practice from many different sources to be integrated and powering tools for measurement and benchmarking.